cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

   there's no way of telling whether a field was explicitly set to the default value (for example whether a boolean was set to false) or just not set at all: you should bear this in mind when defining your message types.
-For example, don't have a boolean that switches on some behaviour when set to false if you don't want that behaviour to also happen by default._ from https://developers.google.com/protocol-buffers/docs/proto3#default
+For example, don't have a boolean that switches on some behavior when set to false if you don't want that behavior to also happen by default._ from https://developers.google.com/protocol-buffers/docs/proto3#default
 - <sup>3</sup> _When a message is parsed, if the encoded message does not contain a particular singular element, the corresponding field in the parsed